projectcalico/calico/master/networking/assign-ip-addresses-topology.md

 #### Node-selection IP address management

-Node selection-based IP address assignment is exactly what it sounds like: node labels are set, and then the appropriate node selectors on the desired IP pool resources are set.
+Node selection-based IP address assignment is exactly what it sounds like: node labels are set, and Calico uses node selectors to decide whih IP pools to use when assigning IP addresses to the node.

 #### Best practice

 Nodes only assign workload addresses from IP pools which select them.
 To avoid having a workload not get an IP and fail to start, it is important to ensure that all nodes are selected by at least one IP pool.

-### Before you begin

-**Required**: etcd datatstore

 ### How to